robphilipp/stream-charts/README.md

 [Change History](changes.md) •
 [Example Project](https://github.com/robphilipp/stream-charts-examples)

 `stream-charts` are [react](https://reactjs.org)-based time-series charts for viewing high frequency data, streamed in real-time using [rxjs](https://rxjs-dev.firebaseapp.com).
 Generally, update periods of 25 ms aren't a problem for about a hundred or so time-series.
-To achieve this type of performance, the charts are implemented using [d3](https://d3js.org) SVG elements, wrapped in react functional components, and keeping the chart updates outside the react render cycle.
+To achieve this type of performance, the charts are implemented using [d3](https://d3js.org) SVG elements, wrapped in react functional components, and keep chart updates outside the react render cycle.

 ### quick overview